Our next command is

-Our current working directory is /home/ccuser/workspace/blog.
-Transfer into the 2015 directory.
+Our current working directory is /home/ccuser/workspace/blog/.
+Change into the 2015/ directory.

 Let’s move further into the filesystem.
-We are currently in the 2015 directory, and we know that it contains a directory named jan. jan itself contains a directory named memory.
+We are currently in the blog/ directory.
+From here we want to move into the 2015/ directory, then into a directory named jan/ and lastly, a directory named memory/.
 (You can reference the filesystem for this lesson here.)